 Tekonsha is a tiny village located in the state of Michigan.
-With a population of 709 people and just one neighborhood, Tekonsha is the 522nd largest community in Michigan.
-Much of the housing stock in Tekonsha was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 666 people and just one neighborhood, Tekonsha is the 536th largest community in Michigan.
+Tekonsha has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Tekonsha is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Tekonsha is a village of service providers, sales and office workers and production and manufacturing workers.
-There are especially a lot of people living in Tekonsha who work in office and administrative support (13.36%), sales jobs (10.93%) and maintenance occupations (10.12%).
+Because occupations involving physical labor dominate the local economy, Tekonsha is generally considered to be a blue-collar town.
+38.46% of the Tekonsha workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Tekonsha is a village of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Tekonsha who work in maintenance occupations (11.72%), office and administrative support (11.36%), and food service (7.69%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Tekonsha is worth considering.